woflmao/NodeApplicationManager/README.md

 # Node Application Manager

+**EDIT IS CURRENTLY BROKEN**
+I have to do my day job so it won't be fixed for a bit

 This is a simple program that allows one to run projects that use "npm run start" from anywhere in your file directory.

 Designed on windows, and honestly I haven't tested it on any other device to see if it works.